medialab/minet/docs/lib.md

 *Yields*:

-A `ResolveWorkerResult` having the following attributes:
+A `ResolveResult` having the following attributes:

 * **url** *?string*: the fetched url.
 * **item** *any*: original item from the iterator.